Amendments to the Voting Rights Act of 1965: 1982

 The provision Congress most intensely focused on amending was Section 2, which prescribes a general prohibition of discriminatory voting laws.
 Two years earlier, the Supreme Court, in Mobile v.
 Bolden (1980), held that racially discriminatory laws violated the Fourteenth or Fifteenth Amendments only if the laws were enacted or maintained for a discriminatory purpose; thus, showing that a law simply had a discriminatory effect was insufficient to state a constitutional claim of discrimination.
 The Court further held that Section 2 mirrored this constitutional standard.
 The decision had a major effect on voting rights litigation; civil rights lawyers decided not to pursue many planned cases, and courts overturned several judgments that were previously entered in favor of plaintiffs.
 This prompted nationwide outrage that weighed heavily on Congress as it considered amending the Act in 1982.

 During the nine days of Senate hearings concerning whether to amend the Act, Section 2 was the primary focus—in particular, whether to amend Section 2 to create a "results" test that prohibited any voting law that had a discriminatory effect, irrespective of whether the law was enacted or operated for a discriminatory purpose.
 President Reagan opposed creating a results test because its impact would be uncertain.
 Furthermore, some members of Congress, such as Senator Orrin Hatch (R-UT), raised concerns that a results test would fundamentally alter American democracy by requiring courts to impose proportional representation for protected minority groups as a remedy.
 To assuage this concern, Senator Robert Dole (R-KS) proposed legislative language explicitly disclaiming that a results test would require proportional representation.
 This compromise won support from the Senate, the House, and the Reagan Administration.
 The House passed this version of the bill by a 389–24 vote, and the Senate passed it by an 85–8 vote.
 President Reagan signed the legislation into law on June 29, 1982.
 The creation of the Section 2 results test shifted the majority of litigation brought under the Voting Rights Act from claims of Section 5 violations to claims of Section 2 violations.

+In 2026, Republican appointed Justices Samuel Alito, Clarence Thomas, John Roberts, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett in Louisiana v.
+Callais reinstated Mobile v.
+Bolden against the amendment.